Types of Weeds

-There are more than 500 weeds that can be found in lawns in the UK.
-As well as looking unsightly in a lawn they compete with the grass for light, water and nutrients and therefore need to be removed.
+There are more than 500 types of weeds that can be found in lawns in the UK.
+As well as looking unsightly on a lawn they compete with the grass for light, water, and nutrients and therefore need to be removed.

 Different weeds have different lifecycles and only appear at certain times of the year.
 As a result of this the different weeds require different treatments.
 We use a wide range of selective herbicides that will kill these weeds without affecting the grass; all of which are professional products that are only available to trained and accredited professionals.

 Dandelions are a very common perennial weed.
 If you plan to hand weed dandelions you have to ensure none of the root survives.
 They flower May to October, and if allowed to produce seed heads, due to infrequent mowing, the seeds are easily dispersed by the breeze.
 A systemic broadleaf weed killer is the best solution.